The best and worst ways to use your Velocity Points

 - Points plus Pay.
 This will cost you 7,800 points plus $20.79.
 By opting for the Points plus Pay option, you could save yourself $158.21 or 6,000 points.

 - Partnered airlines.
 Virgin has partnered with a number of airlines to ensure you can fly using your Velocity Frequent Flyer membership worldwide.
 The partnered airlines allow you to use your points on fees and flight upgrades.

 What are the worst ways to use your Velocity Points?

-- Velocity eStore.
-While you may have your heart set on a particular item available from the eStore, you may want to compare your options.
+- Reward Store.
+While you may have your heart set on a particular item available from Velocity's Reward Store, you may want to compare your options.
 Products may require more membership points than their monetary value worth.
-For example, a one-way economy class flight from Brisbane to Perth could cost you between $300 and $500 for at least 19,700 Velocity Points.
-In comparison, you’d need 20,600 Membership Rewards to redeem a pop-up beach tent worth around $90 from the eStore.
-In this case, buying the product from the eStore with cash and saving your points for flights would be better value.
+For example, a one-way economy class flight from Brisbane to Perth could cost you between $249 and $355 or 20,600 Velocity Points.
+In comparison, you’d need 45,000 Velocity points for a $250 David Jones gift card from the Reward Store.
+In this case, buying the gift card with cash and saving your points for flights would be better value.